 There’s the whimsy of magic in the air as people throw themselves into celebrating.
-It has been a tough year and there are many reasons to make the most of where we are now, reflect on where we’ve been, and look forward to better things.
+It has been another tough year, but that’s all the more reason to pause and appreciate where we are now, reflect on where we’ve been, and look forward to better things.

 The upcoming New Year provides an ideal time to share reflections and future goals as a family.

 It’s a great habit to develop with kids - goal-setting is linked with higher achievement and also a sense of responsibility and empowerment.
-After the turmoil of 2020, now might be a great time to help kids find some sense of “can-do” – the adults probably need it too!
+After another year of uncertainty and change, now might be a great time to help kids (and adults!) find their sense of “can-do".

 Acknowledge and let go

-It’s a good time to reflect on what happened over 2020.
+Take a moment to reflect on what happened in 2021.
 Your kids probably had some moments they really loved, and it’s worth celebrating those.
 On the other hand, it’s also a healthy exercise to acknowledge the challenges…

 If things have been particularly challenging in your household, engaging the family in a “letting go” exercise can help.
 Symbolic actions can be great for helping us cope with our feelings and finding ways to live with them, or let them go.
 As this Psychology Today article highlights, simple rituals can make us feel better.

 For many people, the idea of not bringing the “bad stuff” with them into 2022 can be really helpful.
 It sets them up in a positive light for some New Year magic!